panda3d/panda3d-docs/tools/model-export/egg-syntax.rst

    Although less often used, for 3-d textures wrapw may also be specified, and it behaves similarly to wrapu and wrapv.

-   There are other legal values in addtional to REPEAT and CLAMP.
+   There are other legal values in addition to REPEAT and CLAMP.
 The full list
    is:

      CLAMP